15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Besides the beaches, there are some fun places to visit and things to see in Telchac Mexico.
 These include visiting the Xcambo Mayan Ruins and the Xtampu pink lakes.

-Xcambo Ruins a smaller ruins site, with a few structures and pyramids you can climb.
-This is a great options for those not visiting Chichen Itza, one of the Seven Wonders of the World.
+Xcambo Ruins is a smaller ruins site, with a few structures and pyramids you can climb.
+This is a great option for those not visiting Chichen Itza, one of the Seven Wonders of the World.

 best Merida mexico beaches